tottimilan/web-app1/README.md

 # web-app1
-Web application where you can register and sell or buy stuff.
+Web application where you can choose where you want a camp, from a hand picked campgrounds from all over the country.
+With registrations, acount, comments and buy methods.